EmperorPinguin/Modern-Civilizations/README.md

 Adds the following nations:

-Afghanistan
+Afghanistan,
-Antarctica
+Antarctica,
-Belgium
+Belgium,
-Canada
+Canada,
-Czechia
+Czechia,
-Finland
+Finland,
-Iran
+Iran,
-Italy
+Italy,
-Kazachstan
+Kazachstan,
-New Zealand
+New Zealand,
-North Korea
+North Korea,
 Papua*
 Romania*
-Saudi Arabia
+Saudi Arabia,
-Singapore
+Singapore,
-South Korea
+South Korea,
-Sri Lanka
+Sri Lanka,
-Switserland
+Switserland,
-Turkiye
+Turkiye,
 Ukraine

 * does not contain a unique component from the Industrial era or later, making it currently not a "modern" nation